 They are any learning and research materials that reside in the public domain or under an open license.
 3. [UNESCO]↩

-Click on individule topics to be directed to a short translated video (< 10 mins) from The Open Life Sciences Program.
+Click on individual topics to be directed to a short translated video (< 10 mins) from The Open Life Sciences Program.
 We continuously aims to improve the translation.
-If you wish to join the translation working group, don't hesitate to contact us.
+If you wish to join the translation team, don't hesitate to contact us.

 FAIRfication in Arabic Speaking Countries

-We are taking part in the CS&S Digital Infrastructure Incubator to explores the cultural infrastructure components for the contextualization of the FAIR principles in Arabic-speaking countries.
-Take part of this project and support our work by completeing one minute survey. !
+We are taking part in the CS&S Digital Infrastructure Incubator to explore the cultural infrastructure components for the contextualization of the FAIR principles in Arabic-speaking countries.
+Take part in this project and support our work by completing a one minute survey!

 UNESCO Recommendation on Open Science

 The UNESCO recentely published its recommendation on Open Science, which was adopted by the 41st session of UNESCO General Conference in November 2021.
 You can read the UNESCO Recommendation on Open Science here.